 The Rick and Morty theme song originally was for the dogs

 Nowadays the Rick and Morty theme is instantly recognizable to millions of fans, but it was originally created for a previous show that was equally as strange.

-“Justin came up with this animated show called ‘Dogworld.’
-It’s an alternate-universe Earth where dogs are people and they have humans as pets,” Elder said.
-“He wanted an epic, sci-fi score and he sent me some references.
-Farscape theme song, and of course Dr. Who.”
+“Justin came up with this animated show called Dogworld.
+It’s an alternate-universe Earth where dogs are people and they have humans as pets,” Elder says.
+“He wanted an epic, sci-fi score and he sent me some references like the Farscape theme song, and of course, Dr. Who.”